Visit Anvil Rock Lookout and the Wind Eroded Cave

 Once you’ve finished admiring the views at Anvil Rock, retrace your steps back to the car park and get ready to visit another unique rock formation.

-The start of the walking track to the Wind Eroded Cave is just on the opposite side of the car park; very easy to find.
+The start of the walking trail to the Wind Eroded Cave is just on the opposite side of the car park; very easy to find.

 It’s a short walk along an easy-to-follow path, and it will only take a few moments to get there.